toasterparty/metroid-fool/spoiler.md

 ## Route

-In general, the harder it is to reach a missile, the more rewarding it is.
+In general:
-Beetles are never encountered *after* the Ruined Shrine fight.
+- The harder it is to reach a missile, the more rewarding it is
-Ghosts are never encoutnered *before* the Artifact farce is revealed.
+- Beetles are never encountered *after* the Ruined Shrine fight
-Every time an artifact is stolen, something weird happens.
+- Ghosts are never encoutnered *before* the Artifact farce is revealed

 ### Start